-Its default setting (OFF) means that no confirmation will be required if you would like to transform your Enterpad VBA to a standard Enterpad by way of the Enterpad's configuration software (EPConfig).
+Its default setting (OFF) means that no confirmation will be required if you would like to turn your Enterpad VBA into a standard Enterpad by way of the Enterpad's configuration software (EPConfig).

-The 'LOAD' key used with 'SHIFT' is not used for the Enterpad VBA operation.
+The Load key in combination with the Shift key is not relevant for the Enterpad VBA operation.

-If the "Load confirmation required" is switched to ON, the Enterpad's configuration software (EPConfig) will wait for this command (this is not a setting) to upload a new configuration in the memory of the Enterpad.
+If the “Load confirmation required” is switched ON, the Enterpad’s configuration software (EPConfig) will wait for this command (this is not a setting) to upload a new configuration to the memory of the Enterpad.

-Using this command without the configuration software (EPConfig) linked to the Enterpad VBA will simply freeze it for less than 5 seconds OR reset the Enterpad to its factory settings if you hold the load key up to the time the status light will begin to flash (about 5 seconds).
+Using this command without the configuration software (EPConfig) linked to the Enterpad will simply freeze it for less than 5 seconds; OR, if you hold the load key until the status light begins flashing (about 5 seconds), it will reset the Enterpad to its factory settings.

-By pressing one of the two keys, '1' or '2' in the shift mode, the user is able to select which layer will be active.
-When the second layer is active, the status light of the Enterpad is blinking.
-The layer 1 will be the default layer when the Enterpad is powered on.
+By pressing 1 or 2 while holding down the Shift key, the user is able to select which layer is active.
+When the layer 2 is active, the status light on the Enterpad will be blinking.
+Layer 1 is the default layer when the Enterpad is powered on.

 To empty the Enterpad buffer

-The 'ESC' key, when used in the shift mode, allows you to empty the Enterpad internal buffer (i.e, every pressed Enterpad key, waiting to be processed will be cleared).
+The Esc key, when used in Shift mode, allows you to empty the Enterpad internal buffer (i.e., every Enterpad key pressed that is waiting to be processed will be cleared).

 In order to ensure optimal use of your Enterpad, the overlay sheet must be correctly lined up with guides on the protective film.
-The use of a relatively light weight paper will determine the degree of sensitivity needed to activate a key.
+The thickness of the overlay sheet will influence the sensitivity of the keys on the Enterpad.
 Pressure should be applied near the center of the key.